 - Reporting on quality assurance is costly and labor intensive for vendors

-- Hiring company has 24/7 operational needs
+- You have 24/7 operational needs

-Ensuring Your SIAM Model is Solutions Oriented
+Ensuring SIAM is solutions-oriented

 - SIAM becomes more costly than the benefit received